Modeling and forecasting exchange rate volatility in time-frequency domain: Theoretical framework for time-frequency decomposition of realized volatility

 \section{Theoretical framework for time-frequency decomposition of realized volatility}

 While most time series models are naturally set in the time domain, wavelet transform help us to enrich the analysis of quadratic variation by the frequency domain.
-It is a logical step to take, as the stock markets are believed to be driven by heterogeneous investment horizons, so volatility dynamics should be understood not only in time but at investment horizons as well.
-In this section, we introduce an estimator that is able to separate the continuous part of the price process containing noise from the jump variation.
-We will briefly introduce general ideas of constructing the estimator here, while for the details necessary to understand the derivation of the estimator using wavelet theory, we refer to \cite{barunik}.
+Traders of the foreign exchange markets are operating with heterogeneous expectations, ranging from minutes to days, or even weeks and months.
+Hence volatility dynamics should be understood not only in time but at different investment horizons as well.
+In this section, we introduce a multiscale estimator that will allow these features and is moreover able to separate the continuous part of the price process containing noise from the jump variation.
+We will briefly introduce general ideas of constructing the estimator, while for the details necessary to understand the derivation of the estimator using wavelet theory, we refer to \cite{barunik}.
+In addition, we introduce several other estimators commonly used in the literature, which will serve as a benchmarks to us in the empirical application.

 In the analysis, we assume that the latent logarithmic asset price follows a standard jump-diffusion process contamined with microstructure noise.
 Let $y_t$ be the observed logarithmic prices evolving over $0 \le t \le T$, which will have two components; the latent, so-called ``true log-price process", $dp_t=\mu_t dt+\sigma_t dW_t+\xi_t dq_t$, and zero mean $i.i.d.$ microstructure noise, $\epsilon_t$, with variance $\eta^2$.
 In a latent process, $q_t$ is a Poisson process uncorrelated with $W_t$, and the magnitude of the jump, denoted as $J_l$, is controlled by factor $\xi_t \sim N(\bar\xi,\sigma^2_{\xi})$.
-Thus, the price process is $y_t=p_t+\epsilon_t$.
+Thus, the observed price process is $y_t=p_t+\epsilon_t$.

-The quadratic return variation over one day $[t-1,t]$, associated with the price process $y_t$ can be naturally decomposed into two parts: integrated variance of the latent price process, $IV_t$ and jump variation $JV_t$
+The quadratic return variation over the interval $[t-h,t]$, for $0\le h \le t\le T$ associated with the price process $y_t$ can be naturally decomposed into two parts: integrated variance of the latent price process, $IV_{t,h}$ and jump variation $JV_{t,h}$

-As detailed by \cite{abdl2001} and \cite{barndorff2002a}, quadratic variation is a natural measure of variability in the logarithmic price.
+As detailed by \cite{abdl2001} and \cite{barndorff2002a}, quadratic variation is a natural measure of variability in the logarithmic price process.
 A simple consistent estimator of the overall quadratic variation under the assumption of zero noise contamination in the price process is provided by the well-known realized variance, introduced by \cite{ab98}.
-The realized variance over $\left[t-1,t\right]$ can be estimated as
+The realized variance over $\left[t-h,t\right]$ can be estimated as